hypercliq/transcribe-ws-server/USAGE.md

 This document provides information for users who want to connect to the WebSocket server for real-time speech-to-text transcription.
 Speech can be either streamed from a microphone or read from a file and sent to the server for transcription.

+## Types of Streaming

+### Real-Time Streaming

+In real-time streaming, clients connect to the server and stream audio data as it is being captured, typically from a microphone.
+The connection remains open until the user finishes speaking and closes the connection.

+### File Streaming

+In file streaming, clients stream audio data from a local file.
+Since the file can be streamed very quickly, clients must send an `END_OF_STREAM` message to indicate that the streaming is complete.
+This allows the server to handle the connection appropriately.

 ## Connecting to the WebSocket Server

 ### Connection URL Format